Aloe perfoliata L.

 Aloe albispina, Aloe brevifolia, Aloe commelyni, Aloe commelyni var. flavispina, Aloe commelyni var. mitriformis, Aloe commelyni var. pachyphylla, Aloe commelyni var. spinulosa, Aloe commelyni var. xanthacantha, Aloe depressa, Aloe distans var. reflexa, Aloe flavispina, Aloe mitriformis, Aloe mitriformis var. albispina, Aloe mitriformis var. angustior, Aloe mitriformis var. commelyni, Aloe mitriformis var. elatior, Aloe mitriformis var. flavispina, Aloe mitriformis var. humilior, Aloe mitriformis var. humilior, Aloe mitriformis var. pachyphylla, Aloe mitriformis var. spinosior, Aloe mitriformis var. spinulosa, Aloe mitriformis var. xanthacantha, Aloe nobilis, Aloe parvispina, Aloe perfoliata var. brevifolia, Aloe perfoliata var. mitriformis, Aloe reflexa, Aloe spinulosa, Aloe xanthacantha

-This species is native to South Africa (found in mountainous areas of Western Cape).
+This species is native to South Africa (found in mountainous areas of the Western Cape).

 Aloe perfoliata, also known as Aloe mitriformis, is a hardy species that forms small colonies of elongated rosettes.
 Stems are simple or branched, up to 6.6 feet (2 m) long, at first erect, then become prostrate.
 Leaves are fleshy, thick, often curved inwards, and have margins with soft, white teeth.
 This succulent is highly variable in color and shape of the leaves, and their arrangement on the stem.
 Plants that grow in the full sun develop bluish, tightly arranged leaves, while those in the shade have green, more widely spaced leaves.
 Flowers are dull to bright red and appear in summer on usually branched inflorescence.